A Chat with Terrie Lloyd about the Japan Journey

 An Introduction

 Terrie Lloyd is one of the most highly influential Gaijin entrepreneurs in Japan.
-He has lived in Japan for over 39 years and established 18 companies.
-Of these, 7 are successful earn-outs, and four are in operation presently.
-One of which is Japan Travel K.K.
+He has lived in Japan for over 40 years and established 18 companies.
+Seven of these are successful earn-outs, and four are currently in operation, one of which is Japan Travel K.K.

 He often tries to conduct seminars and give interviews to inspire young entrepreneurs to excel and thrive.
 Here is one inspiring one affirming his story – An open-hearted conversation of Terrie with Ankita of ReachExt K.K., the parent company of EJable.com, about the Japan journey & experiences and the career journey.